 Tao DuFour is an Assistant Professor at the Department of Architecture, Cornell University.
 His work explores the overlaps between architecture, anthropology, and philosophy, drawing on the phenomenology of Edmund Husserl.
 His current research is concerned with the question of architecture’s embeddedness in global environmental histories, and he is working on a research project on urban environmentality in Havana.
 DuFour was the Architecture Fellow at SARUP-UWM, and was awarded the Rome Prize in Architecture at the British School at Rome.
 He holds a PhD and MPhil in the History and Philosophy of Architecture from Cambridge University, England, and a BArch from The Cooper Union.
 DuFour is a registered architect in the UK (RIBA), and has exhibited extensively in the US and Europe.
 His book, Husserl and Spatiality: Toward a Phenomenological Ethnography of Space, is forthcoming (Routledge 2019).

 Iulia Statica is a Visiting Scholar at the Mario Einaudi Center for International Studies, Latin American Studies Program, at Cornell University.
+From the fall 2019, Iulia will be the Marie Curie Postdoctoral Fellow at The Bartlett School of Architecture at University College London.
 She completed her PhD at the Department of Architecture at the University of Rome “La Sapienza” in 2016.
 Her research interests focus on the discourses of material culture in (post)communist contexts, and the role of ideologies and their critique in architecture and urbanism.
 Between 2014-2015 she was a Visiting Scholar at the Department of Philosophy of the University of Toronto and prior to this was awarded the Fellowship in Architecture at the Romanian Academy in Rome (2012-14).
 In 2016 and 2017 she was invited by faculty at the Department of Architecture at Cornell University as a guest scholar for the seminar Cuba as Project: Urban, Political and Environmental Transformations of the Island as part of The Mellon Collaborative Studies in Architecture, Urbanism and the Humanities.

 Tom McEnaney is Assistant Professor of Comparative Literature and Spanish & Portuguese at the University of California, Berkeley.
 He works on the history of media and technology, Argentine, Cuban, and U.S. literature, architectural theory and history, sound studies, linguistic anthropology, computational (digital) humanities and new media studies.
 He has contributed articles to Cultural Critique, La Habana Elegante, Representations, Revista de Estudios Hispánicos, Sounding Out!, Variaciones Borges, and other journals.
 His book,Acoustic Properties: Radio, Narrative, and the New Neighborhood of the Americas(FlashPoints at Northwestern University Press, 2017) investigates the co-evolution of radio, architecture and the novel in Argentina, Cuba, and the United States.
 He was previously an Assistant Professor in the Department of Comparative Literature at Cornell University.
 (Ph.D., University of California, Berkeley).